Here’s a simple test for people who call themselves “pro-choice” and support legal abortion.

-“The liberal search for a morally crucial dividing line between the newborn baby and the fetus has failed to yield any event or stage of development that can bear the weight of separating those with a right to life from those who lack such a right” (Peter Singer, Practical Ethics, 2nd ed., Cambridge: Cambridge University Press, 1993, 142).
+The liberal search for a morally crucial dividing line between the newborn baby and the fetus has failed to yield any event or stage of development that can bear the weight of separating those with a right to life from those who lack such a right (Practical Ethics, 2nd ed., Cambridge: Cambridge University Press, 1993, 142).

-Of course, instead of valuing the unborn as we value infants, Singer thinks infants lack a right to life just as fetuses do.
+But instead of valuing the unborn as we value infants, Singer thinks infants lack a right to life just as fetuses do.
 If your pro-choice friend disagrees with Singer and thinks it is wrong to kill infants, maybe this little test can help him see that he should be equally concerned about killing humans who exist in the stage before infancy.